Cobeta-beta/SkiesOS/README.md

 # SkiesOS

 SkiesOS is a port of SkyOS for a Nokia 2720 Flip (Beatles).
 Right now, the project is in its first public beta!
-(0.5)
+(0.5) At this point, I don't think to continue the author's work, and add what creator wanted.

 # Original description